wordofwarning/wordofwarning.org/current/2025/malandrajacks/index.md

 Chloe Malandra is a multidisciplinary freelance artist, whose skills range from film production and theatre making to drama and arts facilitation for all ages and abilities.
 She has a genuine belief that the arts are for everyone and carries this ethos through all of her work.

 Joshua Wilkinson is a Manchester-based performer, arts facilitator, and filmmaker.
 He produces short films with video production company, Modify.
-Josh regularly facilitates arts workshops across the UK, is a board member of Factory International, and a former board member of Contact.
+Josh regularly facilitates arts workshops across the UK, is a board member of Factory International and former board member of Contact.

 KB?

 #### Credits
-Creators & Performers: Chloe Malandra & Joshua Wilkinson<br>Dramaturge: Kate Bradnam<br>etc
+Performers & Writers: Chloe Malandra & Joshua Wilkinson<br>Dramaturge: Kate Bradnam<br>Technical Consultant: Andrew Crofts<br>Composer: Greg Harper<br>Projection Visual Designer: David Hall<br>Set Designer: Faz Barber<br>Set Maker: Tom Mills<br>R&D Creative Practitioner: Julia Samuels<br>With thanks to Roxy Daykin-Moores.

 Originally commissioned by Contact and hÅb; supported by hÅb, Manchester City Council, and using public funding by the National Lottery through Arts Council England.